bvallelunga/example-app-sentiment/README.md

 # Sentiment
-Easily find the sentiment of a sentence; trained on millions of praising, neutral, and negative Amazon reviews.
+Easily find the sentiment of a sentence targeted for social media and support messages.

 **Possible Use Cases**
-  * active support: route tweets and support emails to the proper support team.
+  * Support Routing: route inbound messages to the proper support team.
-     - negative sentiment messages to crisis support
+    - Have a dedicated crisis response team for negative messages
-     - neutral sentiment with automated replies
+    - Use chat bots or automated replies for neutral messages
-  * discover extremely positive messages as showcases of happy customers
+  * Discover extremely positive messages as showcases of happy customers
-  * filter extremely negative messages in chat rooms
+  * Filter extremely negative messages in chat rooms

 ## Input Scheme
-The input should contain an array of texts.
+The input should contain an array of messages.
 ``` json
 {
   "texts": ["What a beautiful product.", "The color is very dull."]